-The design, construct and characterize a demonstrator based on AMR bridge sensor for noncontacting current measurement is proposed.
+The design, construct and characterize a demonstrator based on AMR bridge sensor for non-contacting current measurement is proposed.
 This includes two identical AMR sensors connected in a bridge configuration, which can be used individually or in differential setup in order to minimize the impact of temperature variation and magnetic field interferences.
-The physical dimension of the chip and current trace is established, and the functionality of the demonstrator chip is verified through simulations.
+The physical dimension or the chip and current trace is established, and the functionality of the demonstrator chip is verified through simulations.

-The AMR bridge chip, with a Ni80Fe20(10 nm)/FeMn structure was microfabricated at ICPE-CA Bucharest.
+The AMR bridge chip, with a $Ni{80}Fe{20}(10 \text{ nm})/FeMn$ structure was microfabricated at ICPE-CA Bucharest.
 The current trace and magnetic annealing of the sensors was performed at the research centre of the Electrical Engineering and Applied Physics Department - The applied physics resear5ch laboratory.